korzewarrior/includebuild/examples/basic/README.md

 ## How it works

 The build script:
-1. Initializes IncludeBuild
+1. Initializes IncludeBuild with `ib_init()`
-2. Adds the main.c file as a target
+2. Adds a target using `ib_add_target("basic", "main.c")`
+3. Enables verbose output for detailed build information
-3. Runs the build
+4. Runs the build with `ib_build()`

 This simple example demonstrates IncludeBuild's minimal API and how easy it is to set up a build script without any complex configuration files.
+The latest version of IncludeBuild automatically finds dependencies, rebuilds only when necessary, and intelligently excludes build script files (like build.c) from the compilation process.